department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials.md

     description: If you served in Iraq, Afghanistan, Djibouti, or near Atsugi, Japan, you may have had contact with toxic particles or pollutants.
 ---

-Find out if you can get disability compensation or benefits for conditions believed to be caused by contact with harmful chemicals or other hazardous materials while serving in the military.
+Find out if you can get disability compensation or benefits for illnesses or other conditions believed to be caused by contact with harmful chemicals or other hazardous materials while serving in the military.